The Conditions

 [ifso_onclick_redirect url='https://example.com' clicks='3' cookie_name='hello' cookie_value='world' expires='3600' ]Click here 3 times to see the result[/ifso_onclick_redirect]

-Can I display dynamic content based on a browser session?
+Displaying dynamic content based on a browser session

-Yes.
-The same logic described for the cookie condition applies if you want to display content based on a browser session (Simply select “Session” instead of “Cookie” when you set up the condition).
+The exact same logic described for the cookie condition applies if you want to display content based on a browser session (Simply select “Session” instead of “Cookie” when you set up the condition).

 Screenshots